HomeInventoryInventory Control: Definition, Types, and Best Practices

 SkemaHarga

-Effective control relies on various techniques to maintain the right stock levels, minimize costs, and meet customer demands.
+Effective inventory control relies on various techniques to maintain the right stock levels, minimize costs, and meet customer demands.
+Here are 10 techniques you could implement in your business:

 1. ABC inventory